ome/ome2024-ngff-challenge/README.md

 <!-- prettier-ignore-end -->

 Project planning and material repository for the 2024 challenge to generate 1 PB of OME-Zarr data

 ## Challenge overview

 The high-level goal of the challenge is to generate OME-Zarr data according to a development version of the specification to drive forward the implementation work and establish a baseline for the conversion costs that members of the community can expect to incur.

 Data generated within the challenge will have:

-* all v2 arrays converted to v3, optionally sharding the data
+- all v2 arrays converted to v3, optionally sharding the data
-* all .zattrs metadata migrated to `zarr.json["attributes"]["ome"]`
+- all .zattrs metadata migrated to `zarr.json["attributes"]["ome"]`
-* a top-level `ro-crate-metadata.json` file with minimal metadata (specimen and imaging modality)
+- a top-level `ro-crate-metadata.json` file with minimal metadata (specimen and imaging modality)

 ## Converting your data

 ### Getting started

-The `dev2/resave.py` script can be used to convert an OME-Zarr 0.4 dataset that is based on Zarr v2:
+The `ome2024-ngff-challenge` script can be used to convert an OME-Zarr 0.4 dataset that is based on Zarr v2:

 ```
-dev2/resave.py input.zarr output.zarr
+ome2024-ngff-challenge input.zarr output.zarr
 ```

 If you would like to re-run the script with different parameters, you can additionally set `--output-overwrite` to ignore a previous conversion:

 ```
-dev2/resave.py input.zarr output.zarr --output-overwrite
+ome2024-ngff-challenge input.zarr output.zarr --output-overwrite
 ```

 ### Writing metadata

 The RO-Crate metadata writing code is not currently enabled by default.
 To generate the metadata, use:

 ```
-PYTHONPATH=dev3/zarr-crate dev2/resave.py input.zarr ouput.zarr --output-rocrate
+PYTHONPATH=dev3/zarr-crate ome2024-ngff-challenge input.zarr output.zarr --output-rocrate
 ```

 ### Reading/writing remotely

 If you would like to avoid downloading and/or upload the Zarr datasets, you can set S3 parameters on the command-line which will then treat the input and/or output datasets as a prefix within an S3 bucket:

 ```
-dev2/resave.py \
+ome2024-ngff-challenge \
         --input-bucket=BUCKET \
         --input-endpoint=HOST \
         --input-anon \